sfu-ireceptor/turnkey-service-php/README.md

 There is a simple update_metadata script to perform this for you.
 As with loading the metadata you simply tell the script what type of repertoire metadata you are loading (ireceptor or AIRR Repertoire JSON) and the file.
-Because this is updating the repository live, there is an option to run the entire script and report on any updates that the script would perform *without* actually loading any data (--skip-dataload).
+Because this is updating the repository live, there is an option to run the entire script and report on any updates that the script would perform *without* actually loading any data (--skipload).

 If you edit the test metadata file, and then run: